DioneProtocol/coreth/sync/README.md

 If there are more leafs in a trie than can be returned in a single response,  the client will make successive requests to continue fetching data (with `Start` set to the last key received) until the trie is complete.  `CallbackLeafSyncer` manages this process and does a callback on each batch of received leafs.

-### EVM state: Account trie, code, and storage tries
+### DELTA state: Account trie, code, and storage tries
 `sync/statesync.stateSyncer` uses `CallbackLeafSyncer` to sync the account trie.
 When the leaf callback is invoked, each leaf represents an account:
 - If the account has contract code, it is requested from peers using `client.GetCode`
 - If the account has a storage root, it is added to the list of trie roots returned from the callback. `CallbackLeafSyncer` has `defaultNumThreads` (= 4) goroutines to fetch these tries concurrently.